-- 40.1 At the end of our first annual general meeting after the total membership of the Association has risen to seven or more, all members of the Committee must retire.
-From then on at the end of every annual general meeting, at least one-third of the Committee Members, or the nearest whole number thereto, must retire.
-Anybody appointed as a co-optee under rule 39.1 or to fill a casual vacancy under Rule 42 and who retires for that reason, shall not count towards the one third provision.
-The retiring Committee members should be selected in accordance with Rule 40.2. - 40.2 The retiring Committee Members should be those who have served the longest on the Committee since the date of their last election.
-If two or more Committee members have served equally long and cannot agree who should retire, they must draw lots. - 40.3 Committee Members must also retire if they have been co-opted onto the Committee under rule 39.1 or have filled casual vacancies under rule 42. - 40.4 If you retire from the Committee in terms of this rule before or on the date of the next annual general meeting, you can stand for re-election without being nominated. - 41 If, at the annual general meeting the number of members standing for election is equal to the number of Committee Members to be elected, the Chairperson will declare them elected without a vote.
-If there are more members standing for election than there are vacant places, those present at the general meeting will elect members onto the Committee, the method of election to be decided by the Chairperson.
+- 40.1 At the end of our first annual general meeting after the total membership of the Association has risen to seven or more, all Committee Members must retire.
+From then on at the end of every annual general meeting, at least one-third of the Committee Members or the nearest whole number thereto, must retire.
+Anybody appointed as a co-optee under Rule 39.1 or to fill a casual vacancy under Rule 42 and who retires for that reason, shall not count towards the one third provision.
+The retiring Committee Members should be selected in accordance with Rule 40.2. - The retiring Committee Members should be those who have served the longest on the Committee since the date of their last election.
+If two or more Committee Members have served equally long and cannot agree who should retire, they must draw lots. - 40.3 Committee Members must also retire if they have been co-opted onto the Committee under Rule 39.1 or have filled casual vacancies under Rule 42. - 40.4 If you retire from the Committee in terms of this rule before or on the date of the next annual general meeting, you can stand for re-election without being nominated.

+- If, at the annual general meeting the number of members standing for election is equal to the number of Committee Members to be elected, the Chairperson will declare them elected without a vote.
+If there are more members standing for election than there are vacant places, those present at the general meeting will elect members onto the Committee, in accordance with Rule 30.2.
 Each member present or who has appointed a representative will have one vote for each place to be filled on the Committee.
-You must not give more than one vote to any one candidate.

-Nominations for the Committee must be in writing and must give the full name, address and occupation of the member being nominated.
-Nominations must be signed by and include a signed statement from the member being nominated to show that they are willing to be elected.
-Nominations must be delivered to the Secretary or left at our registered office at least seven days before the meeting.

-42 If an elected Committee Member leaves the Committee between the annual general meetings, the Committee can appoint a member to take their place on the Committee until the next annual general meeting.
+You must not give more than one vote to any one candidate. - Nominations for the Committee must be in writing and must give the full name, address and occupation of the member being nominated.
+Nominations must be signed by and include a signed statement from the member being nominated to show that they are eligible to join the Committee in accordance with Rules 38.4 and 44, and that they are willing to be elected.
+Nominations must be delivered to the Secretary or left at our registered office at least seven days before the general meeting. - If an elected Committee Member leaves the Committee between the annual general meetings, this creates a casual vacancy and the Committee can appoint a member to take their place on the Committee until the next annual general meeting.

-Leaving the committee
+Leaving the Committee

 - 43.1 A Committee Member must leave the Committee if the majority of the members voting at a general meeting decide this.
 The members will then elect someone to take his/her place.
 If a replacement is not elected at the meeting, the Committee may appoint a Committee Member. - 43.2 A Committee Member must leave the Committee if two thirds of the remaining Committee Members vote in favour of this at a special meeting of the Committee convened for the purpose.

-The vote to ask a Committee Member to leave the Committee must relate to one of the following issues:

-- 43.2.1 Failure to perform to the published standards laid down by the SFHA and regulatory body (Scottish Homes) adopted and operated by the Association; - 43.2.2 Failure to comply with the Association's Code of Conduct for Committee Members; - 43.2.3 A serious breach of the Association's Rules or standing orders. - 43.2.4 A serious breach of Section 15 of the Housing Association Act 1985.
+The vote must relate to one of the following issues: - 43.2.1 failure to perform to the published standards laid down by the Scottish Federation of Housing Associations and/or The Scottish Housing Regulator adopted and operated by the Association; - failure to sign or failure to comply with the Association's Code of Conduct for Committee Members; - 43.2.3 a serious breach of the Association's Rules or standing orders; - 43.2.4 a breach of Schedule 7 Part 1 of the Housing (Scotland) Act 2001.